 In truth, it doesn’t matter how good an executive looks on paper.
 It all depends on how well they work with your company.
-Make sure the relationship gets off to a great start by putting in the effort to welcome them to the company.
+Make sure the relationship gets off to a great start by putting in the effort to welcome your CEO in the right way.

 We’ve put together a few tips to help you manage the new arrival!